Industry Insights

 Lien waivers are one of the more complicated documents in construction, primarily because there are multiple types that need to be submitted at specific times.
 (We tackle this complex topic in our lien waiver guide.)

-Only Wyoming and Mississippi, however, require a lien waiver to be notarized.
+Only Mississippi and Wyoming, however, require a lien waiver to be notarized.
 Other than that, it’s up to the GC’s discretion.
-(Quick update for folks working on projects in Texas: The state used to mandate that lien waivers be notarized, but this policy changed in January 2022.)

 It’s worth noting that 10 other states have specific lien waiver forms that may not be altered.
 Therefore, notarizing a lien waiver in one of these states could nullify it: AZ, CA, FL, GA, MA, MI, MO, NV, TX, and UT.